Tiny but Mighty: A Software-Hardware Co-Design Approach for Efficient Multimodal Inference on Battery-Powered Small Devices: Abstract

 \section{Abstract}

-Large Multimodal Models (LMMs) are inherently modular, consisting of vision and audio encoders, projectors, and large language models.
-Yet, they are almost always executed monolithically, which underutilizes the heterogeneous accelerators (NPUs, GPUs, DSPs) in modern SoCs and leads to high end-to-end latency.
-In this paper, we present \name, a hardware–software co-design inference framework for Large Multimodal Models (LMMs) that breaks large models into modular ``bricks'' (vision, language, audio, etc.) and maps each to its ideal accelerator.
-The key insight is that large models can be broken into modular components and scheduled to run on the most appropriate compute units.
-It performs module-level dynamic offloading across accelerators on unified-memory SoCs.
-By combining customized hardware design, system-level scheduling, and optimized low-bit computation kernels, we demonstrate our framework with a compact, battery-powered device capable of running LMMs entirely on-device.
-This prototype functions as a self-contained intelligent assistant that requires no network connectivity, while achieving higher throughput and superior power efficiency under strict resource constraints.
-The design further bypasses CPU bottlenecks and reduces redundant memory usage through token-aware buffer management and module-level coordination.
-Our system outperforms existing implementations in resource efficiency, cutting energy consumption by 42.3\% and GPU memory usage by 11.2\%.
-This enables a battery-powered device to run LlaVA-OneVision with a camera for nearly half a day and LLaMA-3-8B for voice interactions up to almost 20.8 hours.
+Large Multimodal Models (LMMs) are inherently modular, comprising vision and audio encoders, a projector, and a language backbone.
+Yet existing systems execute them monolithically, underutilizing the heterogeneous accelerators (NPUs, GPUs, DSPs) on modern SoCs and inflating end-to-end latency.
+We present \name, a hardware--software co-design inference framework that decomposes each LMM into modular ``bricks''---vision, projector, language, and audio---and maps each brick to its best-suited compute units.
+A Token-Aware Buffer Manager (TABM) enables zero-copy embedding transfer across accelerators on unified-memory SoCs, bypassing CPU bottlenecks.
+Combined with customized hardware, a battery-aware scheduler, and fused low-bit GEMM kernels, \name runs entirely on a compact, battery-powered prototype that operates fully offline. \name reduces end-to-end energy by 42.3\% against mainstream edge frameworks and devkits; in its on-demand low-power mode, the prototype runs LLaVA-OneVision-Qwen2-0.5B with a camera for nearly 18.8 hours on a single 2{,}000\,mAh battery.